bezhermoso/bezhermoso.github.io/app/_posts/2016-01-20-making-perfect-ramen-lua-os-x-automation-with-hammerspoon.md

 end

--- Brings focus to the scren by setting focus on the front-most application in it. function focusScreen(screen)
+-- Brings focus to the scren by setting focus on the front-most application in it.
+-- Also move the mouse cursor to the center of the screen.
+This is because -- Mission Control gestures & keyboard shortcuts are anchored, oddly, on where the -- mouse is focused. function focusScreen(screen)
   --Get windows within screen, ordered from front to back.
   --If no windows exist, bring focus to desktop.
 Otherwise, set focus on